ibm-cloud-docs/vmwaresolutions/services/juniper_overview.md

 Review the following considerations before you install the Juniper vSRX service:
 * The Juniper vSRX VMs are deployed only into the default cluster or the edge services cluster.
-* Juniper vSRX can only protect items in the same data center and pod.
+* Juniper vSRX can protect only items in the same data center and pod.
 * You are responsible for Juniper vSRX configuration.
 * For guidance information about extra configuration options that you might want to include and as an example, see [The IBM Cloud IaaS vSRX default configuration](/docs/vmwaresolutions?topic=vmwaresolutions-vcsvsrx-iaas-def-config).
-This information does not illustrate the configuration you have or should have.
-Your own configuration will be different.
+This information does not illustrate your configuration.
+Your own configuration is different.

 ## Considerations when you delete Juniper vSRX
 {: #juniper-overview-remove-consider}